Get the MarineRadar appSatellite AISSatellite live trackingTrack any shipLive alerts112,000+ ships trackedDownload free

 How do mariners identify Theodore Channel Outer Range Rear Lighthouse at night?+

-Theodore Channel Outer Range Rear displays the characteristic Iso W 4s — 1 white flash every 4 seconds.
+Theodore Channel Outer Range Rear displays the characteristic Fl White 4s.
 Each lighthouse has a unique flash pattern published in the List of Lights, allowing mariners to positively identify it and distinguish it from other navigation aids in the area.
+The white color may indicate a specific sector or warning zone.

 Which ports and harbors does Theodore Channel Outer Range Rear Lighthouse guide vessels into?+